gauravnewton/test/README.md

 	:memo: Store credit configuration
 	     <div>:pencil2: You can configure the store credit assigned to customer on different activities like account creation, newsletter subscription and order placing.</div>
 	<div>:pencil2: You can change email template which will sent to customer on a particular activity of customer</div>
+	<div>:pencil2: You can even map the currency value of store credit to base cussreny of store.</div>
 </div>